-Deadline for submissions: Friday December 20, 11:59pmLink to Open Call Application
+UPDATE: DEADLINE EXTENDED for submissions: Friday January 3, 11:59pmLink to Open Call Application

 We welcome artists, programmers, activists, educators, hobbyists from all cultural, educational, and professional backgrounds to submit a proposal for a talk, workshop, performance or facilitated conversation.
 If you have an idea that doesn’t fit our format, pick the closest one and let us know your idea.
 We are interested in proposals relating to: community building, radical pedagogy, art and code, tool-building, and open source software.
 Additional areas of interest for this year: